Alice1969/RLadiesCanberra/events/26_3_2020/README.md

 You’re invited to the first RLadies Canberra meeting for 2020\!
 We will have up to four short talks to inspire you, showcasing aspects of R ranging from high dimensional biological data to volcano plots and general linear models.
-We are moving this meeting online due to cocerns over COVID19 infection, so please join us via Zoom.
+We are moving this meeting online due to concerns over COVID19 infection, so please join us via Zoom.